NAL-SupportTeam/NECCS-NAL-Automation/README.md

 ### ■ REQUIREMENTS
 #### (1)  An Ansible Controller Node

-Setup and installation of **Ansible** is not covered in this document.
+Setup and installation of **Ansible** are not covered in this document.
 </br>Please prepare it in advance.

 #### (2) An NFS Server

-Setup and installation of the **NFS Server** is not covered in this document.
+Setup and installation of the **NFS Server** are not covered in this document.
 </br>Please prepare it in advance.

 #### (3) OpenMSA

-Setup and installation of the **OpenMSA** is not covered in this document.
+Setup and installation of the **OpenMSA** are not covered in this document.
 Please refer to the [OpenMSA Installation Guide](https://www.openmsa.co/documentation/getting-started-with-the-openmsa-freeware/)
 </br>Please prepare it in advance.

 #### (4) 10 VMs for the NAL Components